DillonBArevalo/smugglesAndSnuggles/README.md

 # README

-## This project is not finished yet and thus this readme is for me, the developer, to put my notes.
+This project is not finished yet and thus this readme is for me, the developer, to put my notes.
 It will be updated to be a proper readme when the project is at a reasonably presentable point

+## Tasks before initial release:
+- replace pubnub with websockets
+- review game and reamatch functionality
+  - review game can just be an alert
+  - review game needs to be fixed on both the finished game page and the profile page
+- lobby functionality (invite and accept games)
+- home page
+- basic responsivity
+- Basic accessibility
+  - form validation rework (and rerouting correctly (ajax?))
+  - dynamic page titles
+- image caching
+- admin accounts
+- db wipe
+- add edit profile picture functionality to profile
+- emote wheel
+- color cleanup
+- make waiting message nicer for online connection - also make it active? (animated)
+  - player disconnect message in game
+  - different message for resign vs disconnect

 ## bugs
 - 3 players online (phone, chrome, and incognito) and all three aren't showing up in the lobby